Jimmy-Z/Linkle/README.md

 use a fully featured web UI like [YAAW](https://binux.github.io/yaaw/) for that.
 	* I won't fix this.

+Cookie handling
+---
+* by default Linkle will send all cookies on current page.
+	* it's good for most situation, and it doesn't require extra permissions.
+	* but sometimes link and page are not on the same host/domain and the link requires different cookies.
+* if you set `cookie = link`, Linkle will get cookies exactly the link you click.
+	* will require extra permissions, Chrome will present you a popup about this.
+	* but it still doesn't work sometimes, since the link might redirect to a different host/domain and then it requires different cookies.
+* if you set `cookie = COOKIE_NAME@http://example.com`, Linke will get that cookie specifically.
+	* will require extra permissions too.
+	* you can specify multiple cookies, separate them by space.
+	* yeah this is hacky.

 Change log
 ---
 * 0.0.1 aria2 RPC support.